yuyang339/cs140e-21spr/labs/0-blink/README.md

 --------------------------------------------------------------------------
 #### 5. Now do the same for your second pi!

-This is a great way to re-enforce the steps above.
+Configuring your second pi is a great way to re-enforce the steps above.
 Also you're going to want two working systems at all times.
-It will make it much easier to isolate what a problem is by swapping pi's and then (if needed) swapping components.
+It will make it much easier to isolate what a problem is by swapping pi's and then (if needed) swapping components (e.g., switching SD cards).

-You should be able to run both pi's at once by giving the tty device on the command line.
-(Otherwise `pi-install` will try to load the same one.)
+You should be able to run both pi's at once by `pi-install` each distinct ttl-USB device on the command line.
+(Otherwise it will try to load the same one.)

+To see where the devices are loaded, you can do `ls -lrt /dev/` as above.
+On many Unix systems you can also look at the end of the kernel log.
+For example, on Linux:

+        % tail -f /var/log/kern.log
+        # plug in the device
+        [105660.736891] usb 1-2: new full-speed USB device number 22
+        ... lots of stuff ...
+        [105660.933050] cp210x 1-2:1.0: cp210x converter detected
+        [105660.935793] usb 1-2: cp210x converter now attached to ttyUSB0

+We can see it's connected to `ttyUSB0`

+Your system likely has an even better way; so it's worth searching online.